catmaid/CATMAID/sphinx-doc/source/tracing-caches.rst

 ``--depth-steps=2`` will do a bounding box query when the process is through with half of the depth dimension (Z for XY orientation).
 By default only a single bounding box query will be made.
 Updating the bounding box every 100 sections or so can lead to large improvements in cache cell update times.
+By default, 10 cache cells are executed per process in a parallel run.
+This can be adjusted using the ``--chunk-size`` parameter.

 Updating caches
 ---------------